Welcome to the travel blog that inspires gluten free adventures.

 as I suss out trying to get my body to 100% health and moving forward from illness.

-Jasmine Irving is a writer, traveller, TEFL English Teacher and recently qualified yoga teacher.
+Jasmine Irving is a writer, traveller, TEFL English Teacher and qualified yoga teacher.

 She graduated from Falmouth University (UK) with a First Class BA HONS Degree in English Literature and Media Studies, specialising in feminist, post colonial theory.
 She missed her graduation ceremony because she was WWOOFing on an organic farm with an autonomous community.
 She spent 14 months travelling by staying with hosts and working in exchange for food and board.
 She actively seeks ways to make positive contributions to the local and global community.

 In 2016 she returned from Réunion Island where she worked as an English assistant for the British Council and an English teacher at KoSez.
 She then went on to work in a vegetarian cafe to save up for training in India to become a yoga teacher.
-She writes in her spare time and is at present living in the North of England.
+She writes in her spare time and is at present travelling South America living and working with different communities.

 Want to connect?
 Contact : email@example.com or get in touch via her facebook page.